 If you know me, you’ll know that adhesive remover products are part of my ostomy care routine.

-In this review, I’ll be looking at a unique adhesive remover from the compay Eakin called Release.
-I received this product for the review as it’s currently not available for purchase in Canada.
+In this review, I’ll be looking at a unique adhesive remover from the company Eakin called Release.

 About the Eakin Release Spray

 Size: 50ml Aerosol Can